bobsilverberg/oneanddone/README.md

 Users
 -----

-Playdoh uses [BrowserID][django-browserid], a.k.a.
+One and Done uses [BrowserID][django-browserid], a.k.a.
 Mozilla Persona, for user authentication.
 To add users to your local database, simply sign into your local One and Done instance.
 You may want to use dummy email accounts as described in Mozilla's guide to [testing Persona][persona].

 You need at least one superuser to be able to develop and test administrative features of the project.
 You can create as many superusers as you like with `python manage.py createsuperuser`.
 After that, sign into your local One and Done instance with the superuser's email address as usual.